VoltCruelerz/Greed/README.md

 1. Whether a mod is new or changed.
 2. The folder of the modified file (eg `entities` or `uniforms`).
 3. The name of the file.
 4. View a comparison between what this file's contents and the original Sins version.
+You can also double click on a file to see its diff.

 ## Greedy Mod Development